 Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

-Ever wonder what the best options for someone with diabetes are at a fast food restaurant?
+Ever wonder what the best options for someone with diabetes are at a fast-food restaurant?
 Well, look no further because below we’re detailing what you should order and everything you need to know about fast food for diabetes.

-Best tips for eating out with diabetes
+My experience eating out with diabetes

 - Make sure you always include a protein source.